 A Rockville traffic lawyer can help whether you are facing minor or major traffic violations.
 Take steps to protect your rights, your driving privileges, and in some cases, your freedom.
-Contact an attorney and learn more about what you are facing and your options.
+Contact a skilled defense attorney and learn more about what you are facing and your options.

 All who receive a traffic citation in Maryland now have a limited window in which to declare their innocence [Maryland Transportation Code Section 26–201].
 They cannot wait until they appear in court to enter a plea.
 Failing to do so within a few weeks of receiving their citation means an automatic verdict of guilty.
 The alleged violator will receive a bill in the mail (which must be paid immediately) and notification of when and where to report for their jail sentence if one applies to their offense.